tomMckechnie-90/Man-Cave---Breaking-the-stigma/README.md

 # The use of AI in my project

+**Most used AI: Microsoft Copilot**

+**AI Used for Images: Adobe firefly and Microsoft Copilot**

+AI was used in the planning phase to help me with user stories.

 I found AI to be really useful in helping me create paragraphs for my webpage this saved me loads of time as I did not have to type a full paragraph myself just edit the ones AI generated for me.
+Also came in handy for ideas for keywords to use for SEO.

 I also used AI to generate all the images on my webpage, again saving me time searching the web I found Adobe Firefly pleasent to use.